A Passage into Turkey

 coffee and a delightful breakfast, all thanks to my thoughtful neighbours.
 It

-was the kind of kindness that lingers longer than the taste of tea.
+was the kind of kindness that lingers longer than the taste of the food.

 Just as I set off on my ride, a gentle